Ortham/libespm/README.md

 Libespm was first created by deaths_soul (AKA MCP), then forked by myself (WrinklyNinja) and pretty much rewritten, though the structure of the library has only changed a little.

-Libespm requires zlib and the following Boost libraries:
+Libespm requires the following Boost libraries:

 * Filesystem (built)
 * Iostreams
 * String Algorithms
 * Lexical Cast

-At the moment the library is header-only, so just make sure that those libraries are accessible in your project build settings.
+At the moment the libespm itself is header-only, so just make sure that those libraries are accessible in your project build settings.

+Support for compressed record fields requires zlib to be accessible in your project build settings, and the `USING_ZLIB` preprocessor definition.

 ## Design Notes